 Perceptions of safety and drink spiking

-Victims of drink spiking tend to be women, with the majority of victims aged under 34 years.
-Studies show that most victims are not aware of the dangers of drink spiking.
+Women are more likely to have their drinks spiked than men, Studies show that most people are not aware of the dangers of drink spiking.
 For example:

-- Many victims do not think they are at risk of drink spiking.
+- Many people do not think they are at risk of drink spiking, and do not consider it a common occurrence.

-- A victim may no longer consider an unknown person to be a stranger after talking to them for a while.
+- People may no longer consider an unknown person to be a stranger after talking to them for a while.
 They are then more likely to accept a drink from them.

 Safety suggestions to prevent drink spiking